Alice Wadowski

 Alice T. Wadowski-Bak (August 8, 1935 – June 14, 2008) was a noted Polish-American artist and creator of wycinanki (paper-cutting).
-Her most famous work is Wigilia, which has been the cover art of Oplatek sold across the U.S. Ms. Wadowski-Bak's work has been exhibited at the Albright Knox in Buffalo, the Boston Institute of Contemporary Art and the Pittsburgh Center for the Arts.
+Her work has been exhibited at the Albright Knox in Buffalo, the Boston Institute of Contemporary Art, and the Pittsburgh Center for the Arts.

 Life

-Trained in Buffalo NY, Alice's art caught the eye of Buffalo Society of Artists president, Polish Arts Club of Buffalo founder and esteemed artist Eugene Dyczkowski.
-Dyczkowski offered the young artist a scholarship.
-Unfortunately for Alice she was not able to accept it at the time.
-Ms. Bak was able to attend Syracuse University for her master's of fine art, and completed her studies at the University at Buffalo.
+Trained in Buffalo, New York, Bak's art caught the eye of Eugene Dyczkowski, the president of the Buffalo Society of Artists, founder of the Polish Arts Club of Buffalo, and esteemed artist.
+He offered her a scholarship, which she was not able to accept.
+She attended Syracuse University for her master's in fine art, and completed her studies at the University at Buffalo.
 She moved to New York City and worked as a book illustrator and fabric designer.

-Ms. Bak was the art instructor to Caroline Kennedy in the 1960s.
+Bak was Caroline Kennedy's art instructor in the 1960s.
 Vincent Price was a fan of her artwork.
-Bak, a devout Catholic, also created a painting that was presented to Pope John Paul II, and hangs in the Vatican on permanent exhibition.
+Bak, a devout Catholic, created a painting that was presented to Pope John Paul II, and hangs in the Vatican on permanent exhibition.

 After working in New York City, Bak returned to Niagara Falls.
 She worked with the Polish School at Holy Trinity Church.

-In 1996 Ms. Bak won the Am-Pol Eagle Citizen of the Year Award for Media.
-On June 14, 2008 Alice Wadowski-Bak died and is interred at Holy Trinity Cemetery, Lewiston, NY.
+In 1996, she won the Am-Pol Eagle Citizen of the Year Award for Media.

+On June 14, 2008, Wadowski-Bak died.
+She was interred at Holy Trinity Cemetery, Lewiston, New York.